codepath/android_guides/Installing-Android-SDK-Tools.md

   * `Tools > Android SDK Tools`
   * `Tools > Android SDK Platform-tools`
   * `Tools > Android SDK Build-tools`
   * One version of the Android Platform.
 E.g., `Android 5.1.1 (API 22)`.
-It should be the one you named named in the `android: compileSdkVersion` section of your `build.gradle` file.
+It should be the one you named in the `android: compileSdkVersion` section of your `build.gradle` file.

 You will also want to download the extras: